 The Laidlaw Programme at Trinity is open to undergraduates in the second year of a four year programme or the second/third year of a five year undergraduate/integrated masters programme.

-As the Laidlaw coordinator for Trinity he coordinates leadership development activities, student coaching, and the day-to-day support of the Laidlaw Scholars.
+Joel was the Laidlaw Programme Coordinator for Trinity (2018 - 2024).
+In this role he managed leadership development activities, student coaching, programme design, and the day-to-day support of the Laidlaw Scholars.
+He is currently the Equality Officer (Acting) for Trinity.

 Prior to joining the Careers Service, he worked in Trinity's Academic Registry as a Team Manager (Communications and Human Resources) with a focus on developing modern and inclusive support services for students and staff.
 He has previously worked with Trinity's Office of Global Relations to develop the Global Room and Campus Visit initiatives for international students.

-He is a founder and former Chair of Trinity's LGBT Staff Network and is committed to Trinity's mission of fostering excellence by empowering accessibility and diversity in higher education.
+He is a founder and current Co-Chair of Trinity's LGBT+ Staff Network and is committed to Trinity's mission of fostering excellence by empowering accessibility and diversity in higher education.
 A graduate of Trinity, he holds a B.A.
-(Mod.) in English Studies, a Diploma in Learning and Development (CIPD), and was conferred with a Master in Arts (Dubl.).
+(Mod.) in English Studies, a Special Certificate in Academic Practice, and a nominal Master in Arts (Dubl.) from the university as well as a CIPD Diploma in Learning and Development (CIPD).

 I am a fourth year undergraduate pursuing a B.A. in Theoretical Physics in Trinity College Dublin.
 The research project I am doing is titled "Computational Study of Dipolar Noise in Molecular Spin Qubits".
 This project is in the field of quantum technologies and in it I aim to investigate quantum decoherence in molecular spin systems through the use of numerical simulations.